KacperJanowski98/technical-assessment-tasks/voice-notes-app/README.md

 1. Click the microphone button to start recording
 2. Speak your note clearly
 3. Click the stop button when finished
-4. Click "Transcribe" to process the recording
+4. Wait for automatic transcription and AI analysis of the content

-5. Wait for the AI to analyze and categorize the content
+> **Note:** Transcription occurs automatically after stopping the recording.
+Your browser will request permission to access your microphone when you first use the recorder.

 ### Managing Notes